awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 +----+-------------+----------+...+-----------+-----------------------------------------------------------------+
 ```

- After parallel query is enabled, two steps in this query plan can use the parallel query optimization, as shown under the `Extra` column in the `EXPLAIN` output\.
+ After parallel query is turned on, two steps in this query plan can use the parallel query optimization, as shown under the `Extra` column in the `EXPLAIN` output\.
 The I/O\-intensive and CPU\-intensive processing for those steps is pushed down to the storage layer\.

 ```
 +----+...+--------------------------------------------------------------------------------------------------------------------------------+